 The year 2014 marks the 125th year of management education at Bucknell University.
 Our first courses on production, money and banking, distribution and commerce started in 1889.
 Our first degree programs in commerce and finance emerged in 1924.
 Since then, management education has played a central role in Bucknell's mission to prepare broadly educated and professionally competent leaders for all sectors of society.
 In 2008, the Board of Trustees officially created the School of Management at Bucknell University.
 This measure honored the past and recognized our future potential.

 Today, the School is thriving.
-The Class of 2015 will be the first to graduate from our innovative new curriculum.
-Our marquee programs - MGMT 101, the Institute for Leadership in Technology and Management (ILTM), and the Student Managed Investment Fund (SMIF) - continue to help students learn by doing.
-Outside the classroom, students are engaged in real world projects in a variety of fields - from marketing to finance to the non-profit sector.
-The We Do campaign to increase the School's resources is in full swing.
+The Class of 2016 was the first to graduate from our innovative new curriculum.
+Our marquee programs — MGMT 101, the Institute for Leadership in Technology and Management (ILTM), and the Student Managed Investment Fund (SMIF) — continue to help students learn by doing.
+Outside the classroom, students are engaged in real world projects in a variety of fields — from marketing to finance to the non-profit sector.
+The WE DO campaign to increase the School's resources is in full swing.
 And in late 2013, we earned accreditation from the Association to Advance Collegiate Schools of Business (AACSB), a mark of excellence that places us among the top 5% of business schools worldwide.

 What distinguishes management education at Bucknell is the way we engage students through ideas, relationships, and experiences.